CCAMLR's Ecosystem Monitoring Program

 A8 Diets - food load size and composition - Adélie, gentoo and chinstrap penguins

 The summarized data tables are submitted each year to CCAMLR and are also provided below.
 This research was conducted as part of NOAA's Antarctic Marine Living Resources (AMLR) Program.
 It was supported by NOAA and by grants from the National Science Foundation's Office of Polar Programs.
 Further support and assistance was provided by the Lenfest Ocean Program of the Pew Charitable Trust and the Oceanites Foundation.
 Any use of the data files provided herein should appropriately acknowledge the aforementioned sponsors of this research.
 In addition, while every effort is made to keep these data files accurate and up to date, the accuracy of some information is subject to change and cannot be guaranteed.
 Data provided on this webpage are derived from data bases which are continuously being updated, modified and assessed for quality assurance/quality control issues.
-For these reasons, we request that all users contact the Principal Investigator, Dr. Wayne Trivelpiece, before using any data from this webpage.
+For these reasons, we recommend that users contact the Seabird Leader, Dr. Jefferson Hinke, regarding these data.
 Quality Information Guidelines are available on the NOAA website.